kernelcrash/pyuuta-tutor-rom-emulator/README.md

    GND         - GND

 ```
+Wire the board into the cartridge slot on top (I used a prototype board with an edge
+connector to do this).
+Pins 1 and 2 are closest to the rear right corner of the Pyuuta when looking at the
+computer front-on with the keyboard closest to you.
 ```
-Pins 1 and 2 are closest to the rear right corner of the Pyuuta when looking at the computer front on with the keyboard closest to you.

        BACK ROM PINS        FRONT ROW PINS
        ---                  ------